mvolkmann/blog/src/smalltalk.md

     ^alternativeBlock value
 ```

-## Numbers
+### Numbers

-The following list depicts the class hierarchy for numbers:
+The following list depicts the class hierarchy for various kinds of numbers:

 - `Number`
   - `Float`